Tocino: Philippines

 Tocino is often served as the popular breakfast or lunchtime combination called tosilog, which name is a portmanteau of tocino, sinangág (garlic rice) and itlóg (egg, which is cooked either sunny-side up or scrambled).

 Caribbean

 Tocino is cut into small squares and fried until crunchy and added to recipes like mofongo and arroz blanco con tocino, "white rice and tocino".
 In Cuba, it can be added to soft bread.

 Central America

 In Nicaragua, tocino is prepared in a few ways.
 The most common is when it is marinated in achiote, naranja agria, and vinegar and then added to the Nacatamal.
 It cooks inside of the nacatamal via vapor.

 United States

-The Hormel Foods Corporation makes a tocino-flavored version of their SPAM product for sale in supermarkets.
+The Hormel Foods Corporation makes a Filipino tocino-flavored version of their SPAM product for sale in supermarkets.